 Lake Retba, the Pink Lake of Senegal

-Senegal's Lake Retba is an incredible sight.
-Often called the Pink Lake for its special colour, it is one of the most popular sites on the Cape Verde peninsula in Senegal.
-Its colouring is full of shades that vary according to the light.
-If you look at the surface of this natural wonder, you can see shades ranging from fuchsia pink to purple red.
-This lake is known as the saltiest aquatic environment in the world just after the Dead Sea, which is why when you dive in for a swimmingYou simply float.
+Lake Retba in Senegal is an incredible sight.
+Often referred to as Lac Rose (Pink Lake) for its distinctive colour, it is one of the most popular sites on Senegal's Cape Verde peninsula.
+Its colouring is full of nuances that vary according to the light.
+If you look at the surface of this natural wonder, you can see shades ranging from fuchsia pink to crimson red.
+This lake is known as the saltiest aquatic environment in the world after the Dead Sea, which is why when you dive in for a swim, you simply float.